bunq/sdk_python/.github/ISSUE_TEMPLATE.md

 1.

 ## Traceback
 [//]: # (If there is a traceback please share it in a quote!
-You can do this by pasting the traceback text, then highlight it and press the quote button.)
+You can do this by pasting the traceback text, highlighting it and pressing the quote button.)

 ## SDK version and environment
 - Tested on [0.12.4](https://github.com/bunq/sdk_python/releases/tag/0.12.4)